smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/05 - Inner Join.md

 |  2 | Peach |  2 | Peach |

 ---
-We can also specify the matching criteria in the `WHERE` clause without explicitly specify the `INNER JOIN` clause.
+We can also specify the matching criteria in the `WHERE` clause without explicitly specifying the `INNER JOIN` clause.

 ```sql
 SELECT  a.ID,